doomedramen/autopwn/USAGE.md

 cp *.txt volumes/dictionaries/
 ```

-Worker scans dictionaries folder on startup and rescans periodically.
+### Dictionary Selection

+When creating jobs, you can:
+- Select specific dictionaries for each job
+- Choose multiple dictionaries to try in sequence
+- View dictionary sizes and names in the selection interface

 ### Dictionary Order

-Dictionaries are tried in alphabetical order by filename.
-To prioritize:
+Within a job, dictionaries are tried in the order you select them in the interface.
+If you prefer alphabetical ordering:

 ```bash
 # Rename with prefixes